 R-8.6/9: The MG is required to support the modification of an individual measurement value, i.e., the carried value of a specific metric type in an RTCP packet.
 Any concrete modification operation (such as a default value setting, value resetting, setting of a specific value) is out of scope of this Recommendation.

-NOTE 4 – Such an action is typically requested by a network operator, which do not want to disclose his own measurement results to peering partners.
+NOTE 4 – Such an action is typically requested by a network operator, which does not want to disclose its own measurement results to peering partners.

-All above actions should be executed in a protocol correct manner, i.e., any modified RTP/L4/IP packet should be afterwards syntactically correct, which may imply the adaptation of length, padding and/or checksum information.
+All above actions should be executed in a protocol correct manner, i.e., any modified RTP/L4/IP packet should be syntactically correct, which may imply the adaptation of length, padding and/or recalculation of checksum information.

 8.7 H.248 MG as loopback point (for RTP/RTCP traffic) (LP)